US teen undergoes rare heart-lung transplant

 They came down from Chicago for a week in September when the hospital conducted its evaluation of Spencer.

-"We were told the unfortunate news that his heart was worse than before and that he would need both a heart and lung transplant," said Ken Kolman.
+"We were told the unfortunate news that his heart was worse than before and that he would need both a heart and lung transplant," Kolman said.
 "That was a complete shock to us."

 "We thought this was it -- there was no hope for our son," he said.